 Crystallizing solvent (particularly at the beginning of crystallization) contains fewer impurities (dissolved substances) than in the remaining solution.
 Repeatedly repeating the solution's crystallization and removing impurities enriched residue solution, we can achieve a significant degree of purification (crystallization method).
 The same thing happens when boiling - steam contains fewer impurities in comparison to the remaining solution.
 The resulting vapor is condensed again and again evaporated, achieving the impurities' cleaning (distillation method).

 There is a calculator to determine the initial freezing and boiling solution below.

 The default values match vodka.

 By the way, Raoult's second law is also used for the experimental determination of the molar mass of unknown substances.
-For this purpose, a mass of the test substance is dissolved in an appropriate solvent and measure the temperature of onset crystallization lowering or raising of the initial boiling point of the solution.
+For this purpose, a mass of the test substance is dissolved in an appropriate solvent and measures the temperature of onset crystallization, lowering or raising the solution's initial boiling point.

 Then calculation goes backward of the given above.
-Based on the obtained temperature difference and the known cryoscopic and ebullioscopic constants of solvent, the molal concentration of the solute in the solution is determined, and thus its molecular mass.
+Based on the obtained temperature difference and the known cryoscopic and ebullioscopic constants of solvent, the solute's molal concentration in the solution is determined, and thus its molecular mass.